 *Note that this additional family policy is only a trial at this point, and we cannot guarantee it will be continued indefinitely.
 Contact the department office for enrollment information.

 The intent of the Preliminary Examination (Prelim Exam) is to determine if the student is prepared for PhD-level research in the Department of Oncological Sciences.
 The student must pass this exam in order to qualify for candidacy in the PhD program and remain a graduate student in the department.
 The exam committee will evaluate the student’s knowledge of their thesis field, their critical thinking skills and ability to formulate hypotheses, their originality and creativity, their writing and presentation skills, and their general knowledge in the areas of Oncological Sciences, Cell Biology, Genetics, Molecular Biology, and Biochemistry.

 The prelim exam consists of 2 parts:

 - A written proposal based on the student’s thesis project.
-Each student will consult with his or her thesis advisor to develop the concepts for the Specific Aims of their proposal based upon their thesis research plan.
+Each student will consult with his or her thesis advisor to develop the concepts for the Specific Aims of their proposal based on their thesis research plan.
 Additionally, the student will independently conceive at least one student-developed Specific Aim that is related in general topic, but novel and not discussed with the thesis advisor.
-If there is not a well-developed thesis project, the proposal can be focused around any problem central to the work in the thesis lab that does not overlap other lab members’ projects.
+If there is not a well-developed thesis project, the proposal can be focused around any problem central to the work in the thesis lab that does not overlap with other lab members’ projects.